 - introducing Serious Disruption Prevention Orders which would ban specific individuals from attending future protests.

 We’re just starting our campaign work around this Bill and will be planning opportunities for our supporters and grassroots network to have their say as the Bill progresses through parliament.

 The government's Energy Security Bill aims to "deliver the transition to cheaper, cleaner and more secure energy", with a raft of measures including supporting investment in carbon capture and storage, hydrogen and heat pumps.

-Friends of the Earth certainly supports the rollout of technologies like heat pumps and hydrogen, which would help us reduce our emissions.
+Friends of the Earth certainly supports the rollout of technologies like heat pumps and green hydrogen, which would help us reduce our emissions.
 However, the level of ambition in this Bill needs to be set far higher to meet the scale of the climate and ecological crises.
 Among other things, the Bill should include policies to:

 - set targets for decarbonising our power grid

 - introduce tougher rules for home insulation, and